Jeffrey Bryan Hammonds

 - Born March 5, 1971 in Plainfield, NJ USA

 Jeffrey Hammonds was a teammate of Mike Mussina at Stanford University.
 He was selected as Baseball America's Freshman of the Year in 1990, batting .355 with 48 stolen bases.
-He had a 37 game hit streak that tied him with Clemson University's Brian Kowitz for longest of the season.
+He had a 37-game hitting streak that tied him with Clemson University's Brian Kowitz for longest of the season.

-As of 2007, he is currently re-enrolled at Stanford and finishing up his degree in History.
+As of 2007, he had re-enrolled at Stanford and was finishing up his degree in History.

 - NL All-Star (2000)